- Home

 Payroll accruals are posted for the estimated biweekly payroll earned but not paid through the end of the fiscal month for 1xxxxxx cost centers.
 Accruals are based on the previous pay period's payroll expense.
 The reversal of the accruals occurs in the following fiscal month.

-The F&A costs represent the cost to a grant for that grant's share of costs incurred for facilities and in the general administration and operation of Duke University.
-The F&A costs should be charged in accordance with GAP 200.330 Facilities and Administrative Costs on Sponsored Projects and the current negotiated F&A cost reimbursement rate.
-F&A costs are charged to a grant on G/L account 694600.
+The Facilities & Administration (F&A) costs represent the allocations to a sponsored project for its share of costs incurred to maintain facilities and support the general administration and operation of Duke University.
+The F&A costs are charged in accordance with GAP 200.330 Facilities and Administrative Costs on Sponsored Projects and the applicable negotiated F&A cost reimbursement rate.

-Cost Sharing occurs when the sponsor will not reimburse expenses incurred on a project.
+Cost Sharing occurs when the sponsor will not reimburse allowable expenses incurred for a sponsored project.
 These costs are covered by another funding source, usually departmental funds.
 The most common costs that are shared are salary and fringe benefits, equipment and F&A costs.
 GAP 200.140, Cost Sharing on Sponsored Projects provides more detail regarding cost sharing.